In the Modern Era, Iron Sights Aren’t Marksmanship Fundamentals

 • Offer a decent point shooting reference

 When you look at that list, irons seem like a pretty good option for austere environments.
-In fact, they work pretty well in jungle environments.
-I’ve read several reports from military units starting to train in jungle environments as we pivot towards the Pacific theater again.
-A lot of the lessons learned include the difficulties with magnified or battery powered optics.
+I’ve read several reports from military units to training in jungle environments.
+A lot of the lessons learned include the difficulties with magnified or battery powered optics, and a preference for going back to iron sights.

 But, they still have all the same downsides.
 Compared to iron sights, optics are